Nutritional psychiatry: Evolutionary mismatch

-It is also known that modern lifestyle changes have caused a diet shift and this affects the increase in mental health disorders.
-Logan and Jacka tell us about "evolutionary mismatch", stating that the diet we see nowadays is different from the usual traditional diet that humans are supposed to have this concept explains the downhill of mental illness.
-Nutritional psychiatry can be used to explore the fields of biological and environmental factors that can influence the mental health that we face today.
+It is also known that modern lifestyle changes have shifted humans away from "traditional dietary patterns," and this may play a role in the development of mental health disorders.
+Logan and Jacka tell us about an "evolutionary mismatch," stating that diets nowadays have more sodium, saturated fats, and refined sugars.
+This is in comparison to the "ancestral diets" of humans that was largely plant- and animal-based, with little added fats or sugar.
+Nutritional psychiatry can be used to explore the fields of biological and environmental factors that influence the mental health that we face today.